Creating and Editing Alert Rules

 As with the alert triggers, the alert conditions vary depending on alert type, but also test type.
 First, we'll explain how to apply alert conditions to alert triggers (the first line under Alert Conditions in the image below); these are called global alert conditions.
 Then we'll explain how to set the alert conditions themselves (those items with a "-/+" next to them in the image below); these are called location alert conditions.
 For more information about global and location alert conditions see Global and Location Alert Conditions.

 The global alert condition is where you specify how your location alert conditions will be applied to your alert triggers, including how many location alert conditions, the number or percent of alert triggers, and how many test rounds must be met before alerting.
-Except for Internet Insights, all alert rules have similar options for configuring global alert conditions (Internet Insights is automatically configured to have any or all conditions met by the outage network within 5 minutes).
+Except for Insights products (Internet, WAN, Cloud), all alert rules have similar options for configuring global alert conditions.
 The following list will explain how to configure each configurable field as you read the global condition from left to right.

 All/Any: Select All when all the specified location alert conditions must be met (AND) or select Any when any one of the specified location alert conditions must be met (OR).